Update Philosophy

 If you prefer to run the git commands manually:

-git remote add starter https://github.com/spaced-man/adonis-eos-starter.git
+git remote add core https://github.com/spaced-man/adonis-eos-starter.git

 # Fetch latest

-git fetch starter
+git fetch core

 # Merge specific version

-git subtree pull --prefix=. starter v0.1.1 --squash -m "Sync fixes from starter v0.1.1"
+git subtree pull --prefix=. core main --squash -m "Sync fixes from core"